 Oh my goodness…Wait until you taste this amazing potato dish!
-So perfect to make this time of year.
 It’s pretty much the richest low fat or regular potato dish I’ve ever tasted.
 No one will ever guess it’s made with reduced-fat cottage cheese and buttermilk to replace the heavy cream.
-Each serving has 177 calories, 2 grams of fat and 4 Weight Watchers POINTS PLUS.
-I love serving this side dish for any special dinner.
+Each serving has 177 calories, 2 grams of fat and 5 Weight Watchers SmartPoints.
+Perfect for Thanksgiving but I love serving this side dish for any special dinner.
 It makes a spectacular presentation.
 The best thing about it, it’s so simple to make and can be baked in advance.

 Prep Time: 20 minutes